 - Coachability and consistency

-Also, do a quick language check.
-Job descriptions that lean too hard on “hunter mentality,” “aggressive,” “dominant,” or “sales ninja” language tend to attract the wrong energy and can screen out great candidates who simply sell with a different style.
+Also do a quick language check.
+Titles like "Sales Ninja" or phrases like "dominant" and "hunter mentality" attract the wrong energy and screen out candidates who sell with a different style.
 You want competitive.
 You also want professional.

 - Step 1: short intro call